domain7/sassyplate/readme.md

 	$icon-facebook

 Other UI modules may rely upon these icon variables.
 If you want to replace them with say something from [Icomoon](https://icomoon.io/app), you'll need to provide these variables when excluding Font Awesome.
-Don't worry though, the Compass compiler wil llet you know if you forgot 😜
+Don't worry though, the Compass compiler will let you know if you forgot 😜

 ## Images and sprites